Kirkcudbright Summer Festivities

 Kirkcudbright Country Fair is a fantastic day out for the entire family "Something for everyone" This year will see the introduction of a selection of new attractions to keep you entertained all day.

-- Events arena with entertainment all day 2014 acts to be confirmed.
-2013 saw Galloping Acrobatics, Birds of Prey Display, Samba Sisters, Sheep Dog Demonstration, Wee Kirkcudbright Entertainers and much more.
+- Events arena with entertainment all day.
+MB7 Mountain Bike Display Team (The Clan), Birds of Prey Display, Samba Sisters, Wee Kirkcudbright Entertainers and much more.

 - Stewartry Archers.

-- Kite building workshops.
+- Giant Kite Flying by TUG.COM Kite building workshops.
 Build your own kite then fly it.

 - Specialist Nurseries from across the Country.

 - Farmers & Food Producers Market with cooking demonstrations by Tom and Kate Kirkpatrick.

 - Scottish Steam Traction Engine Society including Minature Steam Railway.